fouzdertech/business-suite-doc/upgrade/data-backup.md

 1. Access your hosting control panel
 2. Navigate to File Manager
-3. Select the CloudOnex installation directory
+3. Select the FouzderIT installation directory
 4. Click "Compress" or "Create Archive"
 5. Download the compressed file